Nespresso vs Ninja Coffee Bar (What’s the Best Choice!)

 Compatibility

 There are two lines of the Nespresso machine the original line and the Vertuo line.
 Original line machines are compatible with the Nespresso capsules and the 3rd party capsules while Vertuo line capsules are only compatible with Vertuo Capsules.
-You can also use coffee grounds in Nespresso by using reusable capsules but it’s much hassle.

 On the other hand, Ninja coffee makers are more versatile in terms of compatibility as they are compatible with both coffee grounds and k cup coffee pods.